Atom Heart Mother (suite): Sections

 Introduced by a key change from E minor to G minor, this section features a simple band jam session.
 It contains a second, much bluesier guitar solo.
 With the introduction of a sustained note on a Farfisa organ, and grand piano, this section changes into a chanting section by the choir.
-The song then changes key back to E minor, slowly building to a reprise of the main theme from "Father's Shout".
+The song then changes key back to E minor, building to a reprise of the main theme from "Father's Shout".